zamitkumar/Project-Disaster-Response-Pipelines/README.md

 Steps:

+1. Import Libraries and Load Datasets
+Import the necessary Python libraries: pandas for data manipulation. numpy for numerical operations. sqlalchemy for saving data to an SQLite database.
-Import Libraries and Load Datasets Import the necessary Python libraries.
-Load messages.csv into a pandas DataFrame and inspect the first few rows.
-Load categories.csv into a pandas DataFrame and inspect the first few rows.
+Load the messages.csv file into a pandas DataFrame and inspect the first few rows using df.head().
+Load the categories.csv file into another pandas DataFrame and inspect the first few rows.
-Data Cleaning and Transformation Merge the messages and categories datasets based on the id column.
-Clean the categories column by splitting it into individual category columns and converting values to binary (0 or 1).
-Drop the original categories column and add the cleaned category columns.
-Remove duplicate rows from the merged dataset.
-Handle missing values by filling them with the most frequent value for categorical columns and with the median for numerical columns.
+2. Data Cleaning and Transformation
+Merge the messages and categories datasets using the id column as the key.
+Clean the categories column:
+Split the values in categories into individual category columns using the separator ;.
+Extract the category names from the first row and rename the new columns.
+Convert the values in each category column to binary (0 or 1) by extracting the last character of each string and converting it to an integer.
+Drop the original categories column from the merged dataset and add the newly created category columns.
+Remove duplicate rows from the dataset using drop_duplicates().
+Handle missing values:
+Fill missing categorical values with the most frequent value in each column.
+Fill missing numerical values with the median value of the respective columns.
-Save Clean Dataset into SQLite Database Create a connection to an SQLite database using SQLAlchemy.
-Save the cleaned DataFrame into an SQLite database as a table named DisasterMessages.
+3. Save Clean Dataset into SQLite Database
+Create a connection to an SQLite database using SQLAlchemy (e.g., sqlite:///DisasterResponse.db).
+Save the cleaned DataFrame into the database as a table named DisasterMessages using the to_sql() method.
+4. Create process_data.py Script
+Write a Python script named process_data.py to automate the above steps:
+Load Data:
+Read data from messages.csv and categories.csv.
+Clean Data:
+Merge, clean, and transform the datasets as described above.
+Save Data:
+Save the cleaned DataFrame into an SQLite database named DisasterResponse.db under the DisasterMessages table.
+5. Final Output
-Create process_data.py Script Create a Python script (process_data.py) that automates the above steps: Load data from messages.csv and categories.csv.
-Clean the data as described above.
-Save the cleaned data into an SQLite database.
-Final Output: The cleaned data will be saved in a SQLite database (DisasterResponse.db) with the DisasterMessages table ready for further analysis or model training.
+The output will be a cleaned dataset stored in an SQLite database (DisasterResponse.db), which includes the DisasterMessages table.
+This data will be ready for further analysis or model training.

 **# ML**
 ML Pipeline Preparation